hpcleuven/VscDocumentation/source/data/webdav_access_to_irods.rst

 Web Browser-Directory Index
 ---------------------------

 A connection through Davrods is available at https://irods.hpc.kuleuven.be:8443/ address.
-After you click the link you can log in using your vsc-account and a password, which should be obtained at https://irods.hpc.kuleuven.be/ after you are logged into.
+After you click the link you can login using your vsc-account and a password, which should be obtained at https://irods.hpc.kuleuven.be/.
-To get the password you simply log in the mentioned address using your institution account and authorize the application.
+To get the password you simply log in the mentioned address by passing VSC authentication layer.

 Therefore the first step is to acquire password.
 To do so, simply click the link provided above or copy it and then “paste and search for” on your favorite web browser.

 .. image:: webdav/vsc_authentication_page.PNG

 Once you reach the screen above, choose a login provider that is relevant to you.
-Under the the title of ``IRODS LINUX CLIENT`` on the coming page you will see a very long password in a single quotation and please copy this password correctly.
+On the coming page you will see a very long password highlighted on the picture below.
+Copy this password correctly.

 .. image:: webdav/password.png